xma711/notebook/software_engineering/ansible/examples/03_nodejs/README.md

 -------------------------

 Book "ansible for devops", page 55.
-(in the book it uses centos. here i use ubuntu 16.04 docker container)
+(In the book it uses Centos.
+In my test Ubuntu 16.04 docker container is used.)

-start this app
+Start this app
 -------------------

 Ansible-playbook -i hosts playbook.yml --extra-vars="node_apps_location=/usr/local/opt/node" -u root